-Do you have a negative body image, complete with harsh body critic, that chatters in your head?
+Do you have a negative body image, complete with harsh inner critic, that chatters in your head?
 Keeping you focussed on all your imperfections and supposed flaws?

 Do you ever wonder what it takes to have a positive body image?

-At my Mind over Fatter talks, workshops or webinars I quite often ask everyone how many of them would like to be married to the voice they hear in their head when they look in the mirror?
+At my Mind over Fatter talks, workshops or webinars I ask people how many of them would like to be married to the voice they hear in their head when they look in the mirror?

 Sadly, nobody ever says yes.
 This has been equally true whether I have been doing a workshop for a group in big bodies or whether it was one of my Shape magazine workshops packed with over 200 slender, and (by cultural standards) gorgeous women who really had no visible reason for having a negative body image.
 Yet, they too were plagued by their body critic!
 But this much was obvious.....Body shape or size wasn't what made the difference!

 Our body is our calling card 24/7.
 It's the first thing people see, it's forms an enormous part of their first impression about us.
 Our body is distinguished by a physical boundary called out skin.
 Everything inside our skin is 'us' and everything outside isn't (at least not until you get into quantum physics).

 Thomas Cash the renowned body image researcher estimates that about 2/3 of your self esteem is determined by your body esteem!
 Yet so many of us have a distorted image of the bodies we live in.

 Let's face it: to be a woman living in many parts of the Western world is to be immersed in a culture obsessed with thinness.
 'Thin' in this context carries with it connotations of 'desirable,' 'sexy,' 'healthy,' and not to forget 'happiness ever after.'